 Scott has a gentle, non-judgmental treatment approach that honors the inherent worth of each individual.
-He utilizes a blend of treatment modalities including both traditional talk therapy and experiential therapy which have been research-proven as the treatment of choice for treating trauma.
+He utilizes a blend of treatment modalities including both traditional talk therapy and experiential therapy which many are suggesting as the treatment of choice for trauma.
 He has developed notable skill and experience working with Death, Loss, and Grieving; Sexual Abuse; Relational Trauma; Military or Work-related Trauma; Childhood Trauma and Attachment; Single-Incident Traumatic events; Anxiety and Depression